withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 In addition, while Gatsby primarily uses the `createPages` function to create dynamic pages, [Astro opts for page-based routing](https://docs.astro.build/en/core-concepts/routing/#dynamic-routes) that better represents the individual HTML files that are output in a build.

+Finally, should you need to access information about the current route within an Astro component, [you're able to use `Astro.url`](https://docs.astro.build/en/reference/api-reference/#astrourl), which exposes a [web-standard `URL` class](https://developer.mozilla.org/en-US/docs/Web/API/URL).

 ### React components vs Astro components
 Gatsby's `.js` or `.jsx` components (including pages and layouts) are exported functions that return page templating.